 A great place to start photographing the newborn will be near the sun.
 Knowing its current position and estimating its future work will guide you to the correct position.
-Additionally, ensure the room you photograph is relatively neutral, and it bounces light towards the subject.
+Additionally, ensure the room you photograph is relatively neutral, and it bounces light toward the subject.
 You can even use a reflector for this purpose.

 Derive Inspiration from the Baby

 Photography is an art that you can use to depict natural baby poses.
 Hence, don’t strive for perfection in every frame.
-Instead, watch out for the baby’s appealing features, such as the big eyes, full lips, etc., that highlights the baby’s beauty.
+Instead, watch out for the baby’s appealing features, such as the big eyes, full lips, etc., that highlight the baby’s beauty.
 Then, try combining these features with a sweet pose when the baby changes her movements.

 Bring in the Mother or a Sibling for a Pose